Vai al contenuto principale

 species and on the possible avenues for a sustainable use of environmental resources in

-the future: ecosystem services, mobilisation of local and indigenous knowledge, socio-
+the future: ecosystem services, mobilization of local and indigenous knowledge, socio-

 economic impacts, and international law regulations